-Australian Daybill Movie Posters measured approximately 15" x 40" or 38cm x 101cm from the 1920s through to the early 1940s and came with a border at the top for screening details.
-After that Australian Daybill Movie Posters mostly measured 13" x 30" or 33cm x 77cm (the size varied depending on year and studio).
-In the late 1980's, the Australian Daybill experienced another size variation as it was issued smaller in size - 13" x 26" or 33cm x 66cm.
-By the 1990's, Daybill Movie Posters became mini in size - 50-55cm x 34-35cm and were either issued folded once in the middle or not at all.
-By about 1995 they ceased production all together and thus they have become scarce and now highly sort after.
-This is because of their full artwork in many cases and unique size that is ideal for framing.If you cannot find what you are after from the range below, contact All About Movies.
+Daybill Posters were made in Australia and measured approximately 15" x 40" or 38cm x 101cm from the 1920s through to the early 1940s and came with a border at the top for screening details.
+After that Daybill Movie Posters mostly measured 13" x 30" or 33cm x 77cm (the size varied depending on year and studio).
+In the late 1980's, the Daybill Poster experienced another size variation as it was issued smaller in size - 13" x 26" or 33cm x 66cm.
+By the 1990's, the Daybill Poster became mini in size - 50-55cm x 34-35cm and they were either issued folded once in the middle or not at all.
+By about 1995 Daybill posters ceased production all together.
+Daybill Poster Movie Posters have become scarce and are now highly sort after.
+This is due to Daybill Posters having full artwork in many cases and a unique size that is ideal for framing.If you cannot find the Daybill poster you are after from the range below, contact All About Movies.

 Movie Press Books were first used in the 1910's and are still widely used today although Movie Press Books are now more like printed notes and have fewer pictures (if any).
 In some cases Movie Press Books are now simply documents you download.
 A Movie Press Book or Movie Press Sheet was part of the Movie Press Kit, and contained information a Movie Studio chose to release about a particular film.
 These are original items and were designed for members of the press and cinema industry to use as a tool in promoting the film.Often Movie Press Sheets or Movie Press Books will discuss the stars, their characters and locations involved in the storyline.Sometimes Movie Press Sheets and Movie Press Books will make a mention what different types of movie posters are available for a movie cinema to use (although this is no longer included in present day versions).You might find the Movie Press Kit or Movie Press Book would come with a few 8x10 Movie Stills (black and white) of the movie stars or movie director that were involved with the film.
 Can't find what you are after from the range below, contact All About Movies